 Life Skills Development

-Each client will acquire healthy coping skills to confidently overcome life challenges and stressors.
+Each client will acquire healthy coping skills to confidently overcome mental health issues, life challenges, and stressors.
 Some of the skills-based groups offered in Clear’s teen outpatient program include:

 Stress Management focuses on the psychological and physiological reactions to the demands of everyday life.
 Clients who struggle with mental health issues are often pushed beyond their ability to cope with daily stressors, often contributing to unhealthy choices in attempts to cope and tax their nervous systems, often exacerbating diagnostic symptoms.
 Giving clients stress management techniques promotes resilience and adaptability.